lwd-temp/rns.py/README.md

 ## Platform
 Cross Platform,Python3(Linux or CLI Suggested)
 ## Usage
+Write every name each line in the file ``namelist.txt`` and put it with rns.py under the same working directory.
 ``python3 rns.py``
 or ``import rns`` in the Python Interpreter for debug purpose.
 ## Features